Record Bahia Itabuna: History

 The TV Cabrália concession was opened by the Federal Government, by Decree No. 81,600, of April 25, 1978, through transmission to channel 7, including the retransmitter in Buerarema, on channel 11.
 The authorization was signed by the Ministry of Communications on February 7, 1985, with the intention of operating in the city of Itabuna.

 TV Cabrália went on air on December 12, 1987, as an affiliate of Rede Manchete, being the first affiliate in the interior of Bahia.
 It was founded by businessman and then federal deputy Luiz Viana Neto, who was one of the partners of TV Aratu, in the capital Salvador, which was also affiliated with Manchete.
 Its first superintendent director was Nestor Amazonas, responsible for its installation.

-One of the station's first local programs was Jornal Meio Dia, with thirty minutes, presented by Vilma Medina, then by others, including Cláudia Barthel.
-Claudia Barthel worked at TV Santa Cruz, Globo's O&Os in Rio de Janeiro and São Paulo and then went to Rede Manchete and RedeTV!, where she remains today.
+One of the station's first local programs was the thirty-minute long Jornal Meio Dia, presented by Vilma Medina, then by others, including Cláudia Barthel.
+Barthel worked at TV Santa Cruz, Globo's O&Os in Rio de Janeiro and São Paulo and then went to Rede Manchete and RedeTV!, where she remains today.
 Another news program was Repórter Regional, presented by Maurício Maron.

 In 1992, TV Cabrália received donations for the campaign to collect food, medicine, clothes and blankets for the victims of Santa Catarina and the Itajaí Valley, after the long campaign.
 The broadcaster joined the campaign and in just a few days raised tons of donations.
 In 1993, due to the serious crisis faced by Rede Manchete since 1992 and the loss of audience, TV Cabrália left the network to be the second affiliate of the Sistema Brasileiro de Televisão (SBT) in Bahia (the first was TV Itapoan, since 1981).

 In the first months of 1995, TV Cabrália was sold to Central Record de Comunicação, belonging to the businessman and bishop of the Universal Church of the Kingdom of God, Edir Macedo.
 After the purchase, TV Cabrália became Rede Record's own broadcaster on July 1, leaving SBT.
 The station was the first affiliate of the network in Bahia and installed a relayer on VHF channel 9 in Salvador.

 In 1997, after the purchase of TV Itapoan and the repeaters in Bahia by the same Edir Macedo, the broadcaster stopped broadcasting Record, as Itapoan, which had been affiliated with SBT since 1981, left the network to become Record's own broadcaster.
 As a result, Cabrália started to operate without affiliations, becoming independent and being autonomous for a short time, when it produced its own programming.